SuryaKshetra/project.github.io/Veeresh/veeresh_reflections.md

 - Other examples for iteration are nitrogen cycle, food cycle, etc.

 ### Recursion:
 - A branch of a tree trunk divides into two branches.
-Each of the branch is divided into sub-branches, and each sub-branch divides into nodes each node gives rise to leaves. <br><b>This is how nature shows how recursion works.</b>
+Each of the branch is divided into sub-branches, and each sub-branch divides into nodes each node gives rise to leaves. <br><b>This is way of nature teaching us how recursion works.</b>

 ### Backtracking
 - Animals often learn through a process of trial and error.
 They experiment with different behaviors or strategies to achieve a goal, like finding food or avoiding predators.
 If a particular approach fails, the animal may <b>backtrack</b> and try a different method.
 This iterative process of trying, failing, and adjusting allows animals to adapt to their environment and learn effective behaviors over time.